5 Benefits of Yoga

 Practicing yoga for several months may ease chronic low back pain, help you function better, and enrich your quality of life.

 Yoga has been shown to be helpful for sleep in studies of older adults, people with arthritis, pregnant women, and other groups.*

 More than one hundred styles of yoga are practiced in the United States.
 Ask your doctor if there are any types that you should avoid.
 Then find a class taught by a certified instructor.
 A typical yoga class consists of a warm-up, a work phase that includes flowing poses and deep stretches, a cool-down, and a final relaxation phase.

 BCBSRI members can try free in-person yoga and other fitness classes at Your Blue StoreSM locations in Cranston, East Providence, Lincoln, and Warwick.
 Sign up for a class at bcbsri.com/events.
-You can also take online exercise and mindfulness classes (including yoga) at 10:00 a.m. and 2:00 p.m., Monday through Friday, on through the Your Blue Store Studio Facebook group.
+You can also take online exercise and mindfulness classes (including yoga) at 10:00 a.m. and 2:00 p.m., Monday through Friday, through the Your Blue Store Studio Facebook group.
 The online classes are open to everyone, and videos of the classes can be viewed anytime on the Facebook group.
 Classes are different every day, and all fitness levels are welcome.**